 I also made sure to wean her off of this.

-Because once the baby begins to learn to roll over swaddling can become a hazard as it can actually cause suffocation.
+According to Kidsco, because once the baby begins to learn to roll over swaddling can become a hazard as it can actually cause suffocation.
 Also, too long swaddled mean that the baby will sleep through feedings.
 So, I tried my best to make sure that I would open the swaddle up around feeding times, because a missed feeding once in awhile might not be an issue.
 But too many can hinder a baby’s growth.

 See eating and feedings equal growth for a baby.
 So, you want to make sure the baby is still awake to eat, too.